Include Patterns

 from cbxp import cbxp

-cbdata = cbxp("psa", includes=["cvt.ecvt"])
+cbdata = cbxp.extract("psa", includes=["cvt.ecvt"])

 Shell Script

-cbxp -i cvt.ecvt psa
+cbxp extract -i cvt.ecvt psa

 flowchart LR